gmr/tredis/README.rst

 | Transactions | 0 of 5   |
 +--------------+----------+

-For information on local development or contributing, see `CONTRIBUTING.rst`_
+For information on local development or contributing, see `CONTRIBUTING.rst <CONTRIBUTING.rst>`_

 Example
 -------